patevs/old_blog/_posts/2018-01-11-angularjs.md

 Due to the nature of JavaScript itself and how it passes by value vs. reference, its considered a bestpractice in Angular to bind references in the views by an attribute on an object, rather than the raw object itself.

-If we were to apply best practices to a clock example , we’d change the usage of the clock in our view to:
+If we were to apply best practices to a clock example:

 ```html
 <!doctype html>